learn-co-students/ttt-game-status-cb-gh-000/README.md

-# Tic Tac Toe Game Status

-## Objectives

-1. Define a constant.
-2. Create a nested array.
-3. Use iteration.
-4. Iterate over a nested array.
-5. Find matching booleans from an array.
-6. Find matching elements from an array.
-7. Count matching elements in an array.

-## Overview

-We'll be building helper methods that introspect and report on the various game states in Tic Tac Toe, including if the game has been `#won?`, if the game board is `#full?`, if the game has been a `#draw?`, if the game is `#over?`, and finally who the `#winner` is.

-## Instructions

-### 1. Define WIN_COMBINATIONS

-The first method to build is `#won?`.
-In order for that method to function, it will have to know about all the possible winning combinations of Tic Tac Toe.

 Tic Tac Toe has 8 possible ways to win: 3 horizontal rows, 3 vertical columns, and 2 diagonals.
 The game board is represented by an array,